lmontopo/lmontopo.github.io/content/lessons.md

 And generally.... **Back things up.**

-[^1]: The superuser is a fairly new concept to me, but this is what I understand so far: A superuser is a user on a computer that has all the special priveledges used for system administration.
+[^1]: The superuser is a fairly new concept to me, but this is what I understand so far: A superuser is a user on a computer that has all the special privileges used for system administration.
 Different operating system's have different names for the superuser.
 This is not a user that you create  yourself on your computer, it is there without you doing anything.

 [1]: https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions
 [2]: http://todayincode.tumblr.com/